-Scheduler settings
+Scheduler Settings

 If using Moab, there are a number of parameters which can be set on the scheduler which may improve TORQUE performance.
-In an environment containing a large number of short-running jobs, the JOBAGGREGATIONTIME parameter (see the "Parameters" section of the Moab Workload Manager Administrator Guide) can be set to reduce the number of workload and resource queries performed by the scheduler when an event based interface is enabled.
+In an environment containing a large number of short-running jobs, the JOBAGGREGATIONTIME parameter (in the Moab Workload Manager Administrator Guide) can be set to reduce the number of workload and resource queries performed by the scheduler when an event based interface is enabled.
 If the pbs_server daemon is heavily loaded and PBS API timeout errors (i.e. "Premature end of message") are reported within the scheduler, the "TIMEOUT" attribute of the RMCFG parameter may be set with a value of between 30 and 90 seconds.

-File system
+File System